top of page

 Our Impact

 In everything that we do, we seek to generate a positive impact in the lives of children and women in rural communities.
-It is therefore critically important we measure the results and effects that we have on our beneficiaries.
+It is critically important we measure our results and effects on our beneficiaries.
 We keep improving our monitoring and evaluation processes every year.

 Why We Measure: